brainleq/Non-Photorealistic-Rendering/README.md

 * Load in a JPG.
 * Pressing numbers 1-5 will render each step of the painting generation (as shown in the sample gifs above).
+* Pressing key J will screenshot window and save the image as a BMP file.

 ## Built With